dendronhq/dendron-site/vault/dendron.faq.md

 ### Dendron 11ty Package Version is Confusing

-Dendron 11ty used to be published outside of the monorepo and started with 1.x version whereas the monorepo started with 0.x .
+Dendron 11ty used to be published outside of the monorepo and started with 1.x version, whereas the monorepo started with 0.x .

-After we synced, we synced 11ty versioning and brought it down to 0.x. every minor release, we also publish the 1.x version of the 11ty package to make it consistent but during patch releases, we just keep the 0.x numbering.
+After we synced, we changed the 11ty versioning and brought it down to 0.x.
+For every minor release, we also publish the 1.x version of the 11ty package to make it consistent.
+But, during patch releases, we just keep the 0.x numbering.

 Its a bit of a hack and something that should go away in July 2021, when we switch to Next.js based publishing.